 It’s reassuring when there are natural alternatives that can provide the same (or better) results than synthetic products.
-You can rest assured that this 100% natural frankincense anti-ageing serum can replace any of those old brand-name wrinkle creams that are loaded with nasty chemicals.
+You can rest assured that this 100% natural frankincense anti-aging serum can replace any of those old brand-name wrinkle creams that are loaded with nasty chemicals.

 - 2 Tablespoons of Sweet Almond Oil (or preferred carrier oil)

 - 7 Drops of Frankincense Essential Oil

 In any container of your choice, blend the ingredients and store them out of direct sunlight.

 Use once to twice a day and enjoy the wonderful benefits of this recipe.
 If you’re allergic to almond oil, you can use any other carrier oil that you’re comfortable with.

 Give your skin the look you want by going natural with these 3 amazing essential oils.
 Isn’t it a great relief to know that there’s there is always a healthy alternative?
 Remember, you will never regret going natural!

 So, explore your options with essential oils and figure out which ones work the best for you.
 Also, be sure to use best practices when applying any new solutions to your skin, like patch testing, mixing EOs with carrier oils, etc. Everyone’s skin is different and you may prefer one oil over the other.
 Either way, by using these simple essential oil recipes you will feel more confident, beautiful, and healthy!

 What is the recommended usage of essential oils to treat wrinkles?